artturipa/myblog/csm_cis_summary/blog.md

 **Response Template** are reusable messages that can be copied to a case or task from.

-**Agent Affinity** is AN AWA feature that allows assigning agent tasks based on following details:
+**Agent Affinity** is an AWA feature that allows assigning agent tasks based on following details:
 * Historical tasks
 * Related Tasks
 * Account team